The Best Replacement for Wheat Berries in Your Pantry

 13. FAQ

 At Country Life Foods, we know that pantry friction is real.
-Whether you’re staring at an empty jar, trying to shave thirty minutes off your dinner prep, or cooking for a friend who avoids gluten, not having wheat berries doesn't mean you have to scrap your meal plans.
-While wheat berries are beloved for their distinct "pop" and nutty, sweet flavor, they aren't the only grain that can hold its own in a bowl.
+If you’re ready to cook but realize your jar of wheat berries is empty—or you simply want a faster or gluten-free alternative—you don't have to scrap your meal plans.
+While wheat berries are beloved for their distinct "pop" and nutty flavor, several whole grain swaps can hold their own in any dish.

 What Exactly Are Wheat Berries?

 Before we can replace them, it helps to know what we’re trying to mimic.
 A wheat berry is the entire wheat kernel, minus the inedible hull.
-It’s the "whole" in whole wheat.
-It contains the bran (the fiber-rich outer layer), the germ (the nutrient-dense core), and the endosperm (the starchy middle).
+It’s the "whole" in whole wheat, containing the fiber-rich bran, the nutrient-dense germ, and the starchy endosperm.

 The Best All-Around Replacement: Farro

-If you want a swap that is so close your family might not even notice the difference, farro is your best friend.
+If you want a swap so close your family might not notice the difference, farro is your best friend.
 Farro Grain, Organic is an ancient strain of wheat that has been a staple in Italian kitchens for centuries.

 Why It Works